 Contact Us | Email: AAC-DMC@du.edu | 303-871-3670

-3D printing services, located in the Digital Media Center, are available to all active DU students, faculty, staff and its alumni to make three-dimensional objects in various materials using a design that is uploaded from a digital computer file.
-To request this service, please fill out our 3D Printing Request Form.
+3D printing services, located in the Digital Media Center, are available to all active DU students, faculty, staff, and alumni to make three-dimensional objects in various materials.
+To request our 3D printing services, please fill out our 3D Printing Request Form.

 There is no cost for 3D printing at the Digital Media Center for DU students, faculty or staff.

 The procedure for printing from the Digital Media Center’s 3D printers is as follows:

 - It is required for 3D Printing Technicians to go over design elements and inspect the 3D model to ensure that it can be printed.